imh-talks/imh-talks.github.io/_pages/submission_registration.md

 ## Registration

-Follow this [link]() to complete the registration procedure for MLCN 2023.
+Follow this [link](https://conferences.miccai.org/2023/en/REGISTRATION.html) to complete the registration procedure for MLCN 2023 via the MICCAI 2023 platform.

 ## Important Dates